wisejotta/wisejotta/README.md

 - system workflows and architecture basics
 - full-stack features when needed

-I care more about **clean logic, structure, and scalability** than just “pretty UIs”.
+I care more about **clean logic, structure, and scalability** than just “good looking apps”.

 ---

-## 🧠 What I’m Good At
+## 🧠 What I’m Working With

 ### 🖥️ Backend & Architecture
 - Node.js · Express.js